US added a strong 227,000 jobs in November in bounce-back from October slowdown

-WASHINGTON (AP) — America’s job market rebounded in November, adding 227,000 workers in a solid recovery from October, when the effects of strikes and hurricanes had sharply diminished employers’ payrolls.
+WASHINGTON (AP) — America’s job market rebounded in November, adding 227,000 workers in a solid recovery from the previous month, when the effects of strikes and hurricanes had sharply diminished employers’ payrolls.

 Last month’s hiring growth was up considerably from a meager gain of 36,000 jobs in October.
-The unemployment rate ticked up to 4.2%.
+The government also revised up its estimate of job growth in September and October by a combined 56,000.

+Friday’s report from the Labor Department report also showed that the unemployment rate ticked up from 4.1% in October to a still-low 4.2%.
+Hourly wages rose 0.4% from October to November and 4% from a year earlier — both solid figures and slightly higher than forecasters had expected.

 The Fed jacked up interest rates 11 times in 2022 and 2023.
 Defying predictions, the economy kept growing despite much higher borrowing rates for consumers and businesses.
 But since early this year, the job market has been slowing.